Inbibo/shift_docs/docs/reference/catalogs.md

 ### Load and Unload Catalogs

 To load or unload a catalog, simply indicate in the checkbox at the left of the catalog entry whether it should be loaded or not.
-Loaded catalogs will have a blue check mark while unloaded catalogs an empty checkbox.
+Loaded catalogs will have a blue checkmark while unloaded catalogs an empty checkbox.
 Once satisfied with the selection, click on `Save Changes` at the bottom of the dialog.
 This will change the loaded catalogs configuration in the user preferences and update Shift accordingly.

 >[!WARNING]
 > It is not possible to have two catalogs with the same name loaded simultaneously.
 Attempting to do so will require one of them to be unloaded.